RedisLabs/redislabs-docs/content/modules/redisgears/jvm/quickstart.md

 #### Example event processing

-After you register your code with the `RG.JEXECUTE` command, you can add some data to your database and check the value of `age:maximum` to verify that it runs correctly.
+After you register your code with the `RG.JEXECUTE` command, add some data to the database and check the value of `age:maximum` to verify that it runs correctly.

 1. Connect to your database with `redis-cli`: